MinimalWindowsDev/Industrial-WPF-HMI-Template/README.md

 - Uses `csc.exe` for compilation and `msbuild.exe` for project building
 - Configured for Visual Studio Code, but not dependent on it
 - Includes tasks for building, running, and cleaning the project
+- Provides a basic WPF window with a simple HMI example
 - Minimal project structure for easy understanding and customization

 ## Prerequisites

-- Windows OS with .NET Framework 4.0 or later installed (comes with most Windows versions)
+- Windows OS with .NET Framework 4.7.2 or later installed (comes with most Windows versions)
 - Visual Studio Code (recommended, but not required)

 ## Getting Started